cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

 ## When is the input file needed?

 The input files to the ParaMonte library sampler routines are **optional**.
-If not provided, all simulation specifications will be set to appropriate default values or the ParaMonte routine's best guess for the proper values.
-However, if the user wants to fine-tune the specifics of a ParaMonte simulation, then depending on the programming language interface to the ParaMonte library, the input file may or may not be the sole method of setting up the simulation specifications,
+If not provided, all simulation specifications will be set to appropriate default values or the ParaMonte samplers' best guess for the proper values.
+However, if the user wants to fine-tune the specifics of a sampling simulation, then depending on the programming language interface to the ParaMonte library, the input file may or may not be the sole method of setting up the simulation specifications,

 -   The **C/C++** programming language: Providing the path to an **input external file** is **the sole method of simulation setup** by the user.
 -   The **Fortran** programming language: Providing the path to an **input external file** is **the preferred method of simulation setup** by the user.
 However, the input file is not the sole method of specifying the simulation setup.
-See [the ParaMonte Fortran documentation]({{site.baseurl}}/../../fortran/2/interfacepm__sampling_1_1getErrSampling.html){:target= "_blank"} for more information about the alternative, less flexible method.
+See [the ParaMonte Fortran documentation]({{site.baseurl}}/../../fortran/2/interfacepm__sampling_1_1getErrSampling.html){:target= "_blank"} of the generic interface `getErrSampling` for more information about the alternative, less flexible method.
 -   The **MATLAB** programming language: Providing the path to an **input external file** is **NOT the preferred method** of simulation setup by the user.
 This is because [the ParaMonte MATLAB library](https://www.mathworks.com/matlabcentral/fileexchange/78946-paramonte){:target= "_blank"} already has a much more flexible dynamic method of simulation specifications setup from within the MATLAB programming language.
 Nevertheless, it is equally possible to specify everything from within an input simulation specifications file.
-    {% include warning.html content= "When you provide the path to an input file, all other simulation specifications made from the MATLAB programming environment will be ignored in favor of the corresponding values that may or may not be present in the specified external input file." %}
+    {% include warning.html content= "When you provide the path to an input file, all other simulation specifications made within the MATLAB programming environment will be ignored in favor of the corresponding values in the specified external input file, which may or may not be present." %}
 -   The **Python** programming language: Providing the path to an **input external file** is **NOT the preferred method** of simulation setup by the user.
 This is because [the ParaMonte Python library](https://pypi.org/project/paramonte/){:target= "_blank"} already has a much more flexible dynamic method of simulation specifications setup from within the Python programming language.
 Nevertheless, it is equally possible to specify everything from within an input simulation specifications file.
-    {% include warning.html content= "When you provide the path to an input file, all other simulation specifications made from within the Python programming environment will be ignored in favor of the corresponding values that may or may not be present in the specified external input file." %}
+    {% include warning.html content= "When you provide the path to an input file, all other simulation specifications made within the Python programming environment will be ignored in favor of the corresponding values in the specified external input file, which may or may not be present." %}

-{% include important.html content= "If an external input file whose path is given to the ParaMonte sampler routine does not exist (or if the path fails to point to the file properly), then the ParaMonte sampler will continue with the simulation; however, with default values assigned to all simulation specification variables.
+{% include important.html content= "If an external input file whose path is given to a ParaMonte sampler routine does not exist (or if the path fails to point to the file properly), then the sampler will continue with the simulation; however, with default values assigned to all simulation specification variables.
 In this case, the ParaMonte routines will print a WARNING message on the screen, highlighting this failure to locate and read the external input file." %}

 ## The structure of the optional input file

-Here is a summary of useful guidelines and rules for writing ParaMonte input files.
+Here is a summary of useful guidelines and rules for writing ParaMonte sampler input files.

 ### **Organization**